The PropTech Guide to ESG

 PropTech can be directly and particularly effective when it comes to SDG numbers 3 (Good health and well being), 8 (Decent work and economic growth), 9 (Industry, innovation and infrastructure), 11 (Sustainable cities and communities) and 13 (Climate action).

-It can also benefit from and contribute to other SDG goals such as number 5 (Gender equality), 6 (Clean water and sanitation), and 7 (Affordable and clean energy).
+It can also benefit from and contribute to other SDG goals such as number 5 (Gender equality), 6 (Clean water and sanitation), 7 (Affordable and clean energy) and 12 (Sustainable consumption and production).

 Why is ESG investing growing?